mkitti/Undefs.jl/README.md

 false
 ```

-This is highly experimental and depends on Julia private internals which may change between private versions.
+This is highly experimental and depends on Julia private internals which may change between minor versions of Julia.
-Currently this package is tested through Julia 1.9.0-beta3.
+Currently, this package is tested from Julia 1.0.5 through Julia 1.9.0-beta3 in limited circumstances.
+Use at your own risk.

 ## Alternatives to `undefs!`